vtexdocs/dev-portal-content/docs/guides/Integration-Guides/catalog-integration/sku-specifications.md

 }
 [/block]

-[block:callout]
-{
-"type": "warning",
-"body": "VTEX Admin says that if a new SKU Specification field is created, all the SKUs associated will be deactivated.
-However, if created, products will keep activated."
+>⚠️ VTEX Admin says that if a new SKU Specification field is created, all the SKUs associated will be deactivated.
+However, if created, products will keep activated.
-}
-[/block]

 ## Data Model